 Current Terms & Conditions

-Governing the agency agreement between Screen Artists Pty Ltd trading as Modelbank and you the Talent/Performer.
+Governing the agency agreement between Screen Artists Pty Ltd trading as Modelbank and you the Model/Performer.

 The following are the standard terms and conditions between Modelbank and you, the Performer for representation by Modelbank for all work obtained through Modelbank.
 These terms apply to all dealings between Modelbank and you and contain the entire agreement between us regarding the matters contained herein and neither party shall be bound by any undertakings, representations, warranties, promises or the like not recorded herein.
 No alterations, cancellations, variation of or additions shall be of any force or effect unless reduced to writing and signed by a Director of Modelbank.